tiqiheng/SICP-Learnig-Test/README.md

 # SICP-Learnig-Test

-To Finish all tests behind SICP book.
+To Finish all tests in SICP book.